mfliedner/tafelspitz/README.md

 - [ ] New account creation, login, and guest/demo login
 - [ ] A production README, replacing this README (**NB**: check out the [sample production README](docs/production_readme.md) -- you'll write this later)
 - [ ] Create and search restaurants
-  - [ ] Smooth, bug-free navigation
-  - [ ] Adequate seed data to demonstrate the site's features
+  - [ ] database is seeded with restaurants
-  - [ ] Adequate CSS styling
+  - [ ] logged-in user ("owner") can add restaurants
+  - [ ] restaurants display on map and search attributes (built out in later phases)
 - [ ] Reservations
-  - [ ] Smooth, bug-free navigation
+  - [ ] search form lists available restaurants based on user input
-  - [ ] Adequate seed data to demonstrate the site's features
+  - [ ] booking form creates reservation
-  - [ ] Adequate CSS styling
+  - [ ] update form allows change or cancellation of booking
 - [ ] Ratings/reviews
-  - [ ] Smooth, bug-free navigation
+  - [ ] user can add reviews to booked restaurants
-  - [ ] Adequate seed data to demonstrate the site's features
+  - [ ] reviews are attached to restaurant show page
-  - [ ] Adequate CSS styling
+  - [ ] index features latest/top review
 - [ ] Favorites
-  - [ ] Smooth, bug-free navigation
-  - [ ] Adequate seed data to demonstrate the site's features
+  - [ ] user can toggle favorite restaurant status
-  - [ ] Adequate CSS styling
+  - [ ] search can be filtered by favorite and rating

 ## Design Docs
 * [View Wireframes][views]